shirish-patil/cypress-automation/README.md

 - Popup handling is implemented for various scenarios
 - Tests use IST timezone for date verification
 - Network requests are logged for debugging purposes
+- CV file is automatically detected from fixtures directory

 ## Troubleshooting